 Ashtaroth chuckled quietly to himself at Hiram’s dramatic emphasis—he could be a storyteller himself.

 Reshith shuddered beside them.
 “I don’t like that one,” he mumbled.

 “Over there!”
-Hiram jostled Ashtaroth’s arm, jumping up and down and pointing at a trio of colourfully-dressed performers—a hooded figure, a dwarf, and a pale-skinned northerner—camped at the base of Ashtet’s statue.
+Hiram jostled Ashtaroth’s arm, jumping up and down and pointing at a trio of colourfully-dressed performers—a hooded figure, a dwarf, and a woman with ashy brown skin—camped at the base of Ashtet’s statue.
 What looked like an already enraptured audience sat before them.

 Safot all but collided with Ashtaroth as they stopped, hurrying back and murmuring his apologies.
 Ashtaroth spared him the reprimand, focused instead on the storytellers who’d so captured his nephew’s attention.

 The boys let go of his hands and rushed to the front of the semi-circle of listeners that had formed around them.
 He rubbed his sweaty palms off on his tunic and looked back at Safot.
 “Let’s give them some space to enjoy it.”
 He still remembered what it was to be that age, to long for freedom from the adults that surrounded you.

 From Ashtaroth’s spot standing behind the cushions radiating around the statue’s base, he glimpsed a hooded figure and a tanned, dark-haired northerner with a handsome face and a bare chest.
 The man wore trousers like an Inda horseman, thick, dark, leather ones that must have been sweltering under Qemassen’s sun.

 “He was a beautiful man,” said the dwarf, from outside Ashtaroth’s field of vision, “as beautiful as a god, and all the women of the village loved him.
 His name was Ashmodai.”

 The handsome man took a step forward, raising his hands and wriggling his fingers to show he was taking on a character.